Your cart

 Five Ways to Get Through The Winter Blues

-As the days get darker and colder, it’s common for people to feel a bit down in the dumps.
-But no worries, we’ve been there.
-And we got your back.
+As the days get colder and darker, it’s common to feel a bit low.
+Don’t worry — we’ve been there, and we’ve got your back.

-Here's five proven tactics to help you combat Seasonal Affective Disorder and keep your flow going.
+Here are five proven tactics to help you combat Seasonal Affective Disorder (SAD) and keep your energy, mood, and flow alive all winter long.

 1 Light therapy